To discover the use of your non-educational related research output in education you can run a Google search:

 - “reading list” “publication name” / “reading list” ID

 - “course description” “publication name” / “course description” ID

 You can use many other synonyms but keep in mind that this can be very time consuming and use this strategy only if educational uptake is important for your work.

 Another strategy to discover the use in education is using the Open Syllabus Explorer or Altmetric Explorer who tracks this source as well, and where mentions can be filters on syllabi.
 However, many syllabi are not available online.

 Other kinds of educational related outputs are those that you specially created for your courses, varying from something as small as a class handout or image to something as large as a textbook or online course.
-When online available the strategy to discover the use in someone’s others courses is similar to the mentions in syllabi.
+If it’s available online, the strategy for discovering its use in someone else’s courses is similar to that for finding it in syllabi.

 When you uploaded educational related outputs to Zenodo or Figshare, you can use their usage indicators.

 How to track references to your PowerPoint presentations

 Google: “first few words of publication name” “first author last name” “publication year” filetype:ppt / filetype:pptm / filetype:pptx.
 However, references to the PowerPoints need to be checked manually for their actual educational use.